xunmeng2002/Mdb/README.en.md

 ## Project Introduction

-Mdb is a database operation project that primarily implements interactions with multiple databases (MariaDB, MySQL, SQLite, DuckDB).
-It provides a series of interfaces to create, delete, query, and update tables and records within databases.
-This project is suitable for applications requiring efficient data persistence processing.
+Mdb is an in-memory database project that mainly implements features such as primary keys, unique keys, and indexes.
+It generates database logs based on database operations and synchronizes them to the physical database that has subscribed to these database logs, supporting interaction with multiple databases (MariaDB, MySQL, SQLite, DuckDB).
+It provides a series of interfaces for creating, deleting, querying and updating tables and records in the database.
+This project is suitable for application scenarios that require high performance and data persistence processing.

 ### Key Features

-- Supports multiple databases (MariaDB, MySQL, SQLite, DuckDB).
+- In-memory database (Mdb) provides primary keys, unique keys, and indexes.
+- In-memory databases provide table-level read and write locks, and write locks are automatically added when operations such as adding, deleting, or modifying are performed.
+The read lock is decided by the user whether to use it or not.
+- It provides single-data queries based on primary keys, full table queries, and range queries based on indexes.
-- Provides operations to create, delete, and truncate tables.
+- Provide operations for creating, deleting, and clearing tables.
-- Supports inserting, bulk inserting, deleting, and updating records.
+- Supports insertion, batch insertion, deletion and update of records.
-- Manages commonly used financial data such as trading days, exchanges, products, contracts, accounts, funds, and positions.
+- Supports multiple physical databases (MariaDB, MySQL, SQLite, DuckDB).

 ### Directory Structure

+- `Source/DB/Mdb`: In-memory database-related implementations.
 - `Source/DB/DBOperate`: Public interface definitions for database operations.
 - `Source/DB/DuckDB`: Specific implementation for DuckDB.
 - `Source/DB/MariaDB`: Specific implementation for MariaDB.
 - `Source/DB/MysqlDB`: Specific implementation for MySQL.
 - `Source/DB/SqliteDB`: Specific implementation for SQLite.
-- `Source/DB/Mdb`: In-memory database-related implementations.
 - `Sql`: Stores database script files.
 - `Test/TestDB`: Test code.